5.2 Burn Classification & PT Considerations

 Phases And PTA Role

-• Emergent or acute phase — Focus is on airway, fluid resuscitation, and positioning.
-The PTA implements positioning, gentle active range of motion as ordered, and pulmonary hygiene.
+• Emergent/acute phase — Airway, fluid resuscitation, and positioning dominate.
+The PTA implements anti-deformity positioning, gentle active range of motion as ordered, and pulmonary hygiene; ranging is limited over exposed tendon.

-• Intermediate or wound-care phase — Daily ranging, ambulation when permitted post-graft, and progression of activity.
-Grafts are usually protected from shear and motion for about 5 to 7 days post-application before active ranging resumes; follow the surgeon's and PT's written orders.
+• Intermediate/wound-care phase — Daily ranging, ambulation when permitted, and activity progression.
+Skin grafts are typically protected from shear and motion for about 5 to 7 days post-application before active ranging resumes; always follow the surgeon's and PT's written orders.

-• Rehabilitation phase — Strengthening, scar management, return-to-function activities, and patient education.
+• Rehabilitation phase — Strengthening, scar management, return-to-function training, and patient education.

 Compression Garments And Scar Management

-Custom compression garments are typically fitted once wounds are essentially closed and worn 23 hours per day for 12 to 24 months to flatten hypertrophic scars.
-Garments are removed only for bathing, skin checks, and laundering.
-The PTA reinforces wear schedules, inspects skin under the garment, and reports breakdown, drainage, or fit problems to the supervising PT.
+Custom compression garments are fitted once wounds are essentially closed and worn about 23 hours per day for 12 to 24 months to flatten hypertrophic scars, which mature over roughly that window.
+Garments are removed only for bathing, skin checks, and laundering, and pressures around 20-30 mmHg are typical.
+Adjuncts include silicone gel sheeting, scar massage, and sustained stretch.
+The PTA reinforces wear schedules, inspects skin under the garment for breakdown, monitors fit as edema resolves, and reports blanching changes, drainage, or new blistering to the supervising PT.

 Test Your Knowledge

-An adult sustained burns to the entire anterior trunk and the entire right upper extremity.
+An adult sustained deep partial-thickness burns to the entire anterior trunk and the entire right upper extremity.
 Using the Rule of 9s, what is the approximate Total Body Surface Area involved?

 A